10 Feb Collaborating With The Community

-As a result of this principal, the IJC hosts each year several groups from disadvantaged communities.
+As a result of this principal, the IJC hosts and funds each year several groups from disadvantaged communities for a visit in the IJC where they take part in different workshops that are created especially for them.

-If you want to take participate this year, great! we need your help making some juggling balls to give to all of the groups we will host.
-Those juggling balls are easily made from rice, plastic bag and baloons. make as many as you can and bring it with you to the convention.
-Here is a video made by Omer Lewy, Our community outreach manager, teaching how to do it yourself:
+If you want to participate this year, great! we need your help making some juggling balls to give to all of the groups we will host.
+Those juggling balls are easily made from rice, plastic bag and balloons. make as many as you can and bring it with you to the convention.
+Here is a video made by Omer Lewy, Our community outreach coordinator, teaching how to do it yourself:

-the video is in hebrew but it is easy to foloow up the process..(:
+the video is in hebrew but it is easy to follow up on the process..:-)

 Over the years the IJC and the Israeli association for juggling and circus arts in the convention has hosted groups of: